gne-ldh/sudo-su/README.md

 1. Sandstrom: This application can also be packaged for and deployed on the Sandstrom app

 **NOTE**
-For more details refer the wiki page of this repository [WikiPage](https://github.com/gne-ldh/sudo-su/wiki)
+For more details refer the [Wiki Page](https://github.com/gne-ldh/sudo-su/wiki) of this repository